Heuristics for Devs

 Some heuristics I find useful at work.
 Something like this, but dumbed down and more concise.

-These are not ment to be dogmas but general rules of thumb that should help be a better dev.
+These are not meant to be dogmas but general rules of thumb that should help you be a better dev.
+Ditch them as soon as they don’t.

 Fast Feedback